AdamBien/docklands/README.md

 # docklands
-Minimalistic Java EE Related Dockerfiles
+Minimalistic Java EE Dockerfiles

 ## Usage

 Each folder represents a Dockerfile which can be build by executing the `build.js` command.
-You can either make the build.js executable or run it with jjs -scripting build.js
+You can either make the `build.js` executable or run it with `jjs -scripting build.js`

 Some images are executable.
-You will find a run.sh script in this case.
+You will find a `run.sh` script in this case.